microsoft/sqltoolsservice/BUILD.md

 **SRGen**: Generates a new version of the `sr.resx`, `sr.cs`, and `sr.designer.cs` files that contain the string resources defined in `sr.strings`.
 Run this after adding a new string to `sr.strings`

+## Common Issues

+### Can't download all Nuget packages (Underlying connection was closed)

+If you're having issues installing all of the Nuget packages from the `build.(cmd|ps1|sh)` it may be because TLS 1.2 is disabled on your machine.
+See https://stackoverflow.com/questions/20445638/nuget-fails-the-underlying-connection-was-closed-an-unexpected-error-occurred for more details and ways to fix it.

 ## Cake Configuration files

 ### build.json